This is the story about how CloudTruth got started and what we’re working on.

 After revising our business plan with the new learnings, we went back to our network for further validation and started to reach out to prospective investors.
 This began a quick fundraising effort that concluded with a VC-backed seed round closing in the Fall of 2019.

-During this process, Kevin Menard joined as Head of Engineering and Jason Haruska as Chief Architect & Principal Engineer.
-We’re thrilled this experienced team was able to come together so quickly.
 In Part 2 I’ll describe our product-market fit process and how we decided on the first feature to offer.